rjseymour66/rjseymour66.github.io/content/bash/shell-basics.md

 cp -r /data /backup 2> /tmp/copy_errors.log
 ```

-Send both stdout and stderr to the same file -- useful when running unattended jobs:
+Send both stdout and stderr to the same file.
+This useful when running unattended jobs or when you don't want to output any information to the screen, but you want to review it later:

 ```bash
 find /home -name "*.conf" &> /tmp/find_results.txt